On the $e$-positivity of trees and spiders: Introduction

 \section{Introduction}

-In 1995 Stanley introduced the chromatic symmetric function of a graph - a generalization of the well known chromatic polynomial \cite{S95}.
-Stanley's seminal paper included numerous properties of the chromatic symmetric function and an equivalent form of the Stanley-Stembridge conjecture that the chromatic symmetric function of the incomparability graph of any $(3 + 1)$-free poset is a nonnegative linear combination of elementary symmetric functions (i.e., is $e$-positive) \cite{SS}.
-This conjecture has led to numerous studies related to the classification of graphs with an $e$-positive chromatic symmetric function \cite{DFvW, Lolly, DSvW, Foley, G1, G2, GS, GP, MMW, OS}.
+In 1995, Richard Stanley introduced the chromatic symmetric function of a graph - a generalization of the well known chromatic polynomial \cite{S95}.
+Stanley's seminal paper included numerous properties of the chromatic symmetric function and an equivalent form of the Stanley-Stembridge conjecture that the chromatic symmetric function of the incomparability graph of any $(3 + 1)$-free poset is $e$\nobreakdash-positive, i.e.~a nonnegative linear combination of elementary symmetric functions \cite{SS}.
+This conjecture has led to numerous studies related to the classification of graphs with $e$\nobreakdash-positive chromatic symmetric function, or simply $e$\nobreakdash-positive graphs for short \cite{DFvW, Lolly, DSvW, Foley, G1, G2, GS, GP, MMW, OS}.

 One difficulty of working with the chromatic symmetric function is that there is no deletion-contraction relation like that of the chromatic polynomial.
-Many have circumvented this problem by using quasisymmetric functions or functions in noncommuting variables \cite{CH, CS, GS, SW}.
+Many have circumvented this problem, however, by using quasisymmetric functions, functions in noncommuting variables, and a vertex weighted version of the chromatic symmetric function \cite{CH, CS, GS, SW}.
+In each of these cases, the generalization of the chromatic symmetric function allows for some form of a deletion-contraction relation that can then be used to show properties that are inherited by the chromatic symmetric function.

 Another active area of research regards the question of whether the chromatic symmetric function can distinguish trees up to isomorphism \cite{LS, MMW, OS}.
 Using a probabilistic algorithm, the answer is known to be affirmative for trees of up to 29 vertices \cite{HJ}.
-The affirmative is also known for certain simplified families of trees such as spiders and caterpillars \cite{LS, MMW}.
+The affirmative is also known for certain simplified families of trees such as spiders and caterpillars \cite{AZ, ADZ, LS, MMW}.

-In this paper we build on results of Dahlberg, She, and van Willigenburg who combine the above two avenues and present numerous conditions for the $e$-positivity of trees and graphs with cut vertices \cite{DSvW}.
-Their study reduces, for many cases, the non $e$-positivity of trees to that of \emph{spiders} --- trees consisting of multiple paths identified at an end.
-They find that many trees and spiders are not $e$-positive, supporting Stanley's statement that being $e$-positive is related to being claw-free and that trees are likely $e$-positive only "by accident."
-Dahlberg et al.\ finish their paper with the following bound on the size of $e$-positive trees and conjecture on the $e$-positivity of trees.
+Recently, Dahlberg, She, and van Willigenburg have combined these two avenues and studied the $e$\nobreakdash-positivity of trees.
+This study is also in part motivated by Stanley's initial observation that being $e$\nobreakdash-positive is related to being claw-free and that trees are likely $e$\nobreakdash-positive only ``by accident''.
+In line with this observation, Dahlberg, She, and van Willigenburg show that many classes of trees are not $e$\nobreakdash-positive, and exhibit numerous conditions for the $e$\nobreakdash-positivity of trees and graphs with cut vertices.
+In particular, they give the following theorem and conjecture.